ember-learn/guides-source/guides/v3.7.0/testing/acceptance.md

 ## Debugging Your Tests

 During the development of you tests or when you refactor you application's code, the execution of your tests may fail.
-In order to help you understand why, two helpers can help you: [`pauseTest()`][10] and [`resumeTest()`][11].
+In order to help you understand why, [`pauseTest()`][10] and [`resumeTest()`][11] can help you.

+To try them out, do the following steps:

+1. Add `await pauseTest();` in you test code.
+2. Run `ember server`.
+3. Visit `http://localhost:4200/tests` in your browser

-Add `await pauseTest();` in you test code, run your test suite from the `/tests` URI of your Ember server.
-When the execution of the test will come upon this line, the test will be paused, allowing you to inspect the state of your application.
+When the execution of the test come upon `await pauseTest()`, the test will be paused, allowing you to inspect the state of your application.

 You can now type `resumeTest()` in the console of your browser to continue the test execution.